- This event has passed.

 REGISTRATIONS FOR THIS EVENT ARE NOW CLOSED

-- Create a channel of open communication for project managers to discuss specific issues of localization project management outside the client-vendor relationship
+- Create a channel of open communication for translation technology practitioners to discuss specific issues outside the confines of a single client-vendor relationship

-- Discuss the dynamics of the localization activities on the client and vendor sides
+- Discuss the dynamics of the technology-related activities on the client and vendor sides

 - Peer-to-peer exchange of ideas

 - Frank and free discussions of issues confronting the industry

 Focus, experience, learn!